Helping LGBTQ teens navigate adolescence

 Written by Dr. Mandakini Sadhir, a physician at UK Adolescent Medicine.
-This post is part of a series written by Dr. Hatim Omar and his team in Adolescent Medicine related to the unique health concerns faced by teens and young adults.
+This post is part of a series written by the team in Adolescent Medicine related to the unique health concerns faced by teens and young adults.

 Adolescence is a time of physical, psychological and cognitive changes.
 It is an important phase for teens to discover who they really are, how they are perceived and how they fit into the environment they in which they live.

 Sexual and gender identity development are two of the most important tasks young adults face during adolescence.
 For those who identify as gay, lesbian, bisexual, transgender or queer (LGBTQ), these tasks can be a tremendous challenge.

 LGBTQ teens often cope with feelings of being different and face dilemmas about revealing their identity, which can be at odds with family and social expectations.

 They may encounter family rejection, face harassment, prejudice, discrimination and social isolation in schools as well as communities.
 According to a national survey, many of these teens face verbal and electronic aggression in school.
 These experiences at school and the potential lack of family and community support affect the overall psychological and physical well-being of LGBTQ youth.

 In fact, LGBTQ teens are eight times more likely to attempt suicide than their peers.
 They are also three times more likely to engage in substance abuse, unprotected sexual intercourse and have multiple sexual partners leading to increased risk for sexually transmitted infections.